 To do so, go to your group conversation, tap details and then tap Add Contact.

-Exit or mute group conversations
+Exit group conversations

 Another addition in iOS 9 was the ability to mute group conversations that were getting too noisy.